HabeebanMemon/Real-Time-Speech-Enhancement-System-Using-DSP-Techniques/README.md

 # Real-Time-Speech-Enhancement-System-Using-DSP-Techniques
 A high-performance Digital Signal Processing (DSP) solution designed to improve speech intelligibility by suppressing background noise in real-time audio streams.

-Overview
+*Overview*
 This project implements a robust speech enhancement pipeline in Python.
-It is designed to handle various noise profiles by estimating the noise floor and performing precise subtraction from the noisy signal in the frequency domain.
+It is engineered to handle diverse noise profiles by dynamically estimating the noise floor and performing precise spectral subtraction in the frequency domain.

-Key Features
+*Key Features*
 Spectral Subtraction: Core algorithm used to attenuate noise by subtracting the estimated noise power spectrum from the noisy speech spectrum.

 Automated Noise Gating: Effectively silences audio intervals where only noise is present, significantly improving overall clarity and perceived quality.